 If we don't receive your Tax File Number (TFN) then additional tax is payable in respect of your concessional contributions (see the section 'You'll pay extra tax if the trustee does not have your TFN' in the Tax & super section of the Member Benefit Guide, available on the website, for more details).
 If you leave the Scheme and your super payout is paid from the Scheme before we receive your TFN, an allowance for this additional tax will be deducted from your super payout.
 A charge of \$800 will apply if you subsequently provide your TFN and request that this additional tax be refunded and paid to you or rolled over to your new super fund from the Scheme.
 This fee is additional to the fees shown in the "Fees and other costs table".

-Your 2021 super update
+Your 2023 super update

-Super guarantee (SG) rate increase
+Super guarantee (SG) rate increase and earnings threshold removed

-The SG rate at which employers are required to make superannuation contributions for most employees increased from 9.5% to 10% from 1 July 2021.
+The SG rate at which employers are required to make superannuation contributions for most employees increased from 10.5% to 11.0% on 1 July 2023.